The Ten Commandments are laws that are meant to be followed. God created them for a reason.

-- Politely ask others to watch their language.
-People may not realize their words are disrespectful.
+- Ask.
+People may not realize their words are disrespectful and may need to be told politely.
 If you’re worried about their reaction, focus on the comfort God will feel when you stand up for Him.

 For all of us, I recommend the prayer below.
 Jesus gave it to Sister Mary of St. Peter, a Carmelite Nun, in 1843.
 This important prayer consoles the Lord and heals the many wounds He receives from blasphemy.